kraudy/ibmi_os/README.md

 To really understand the IBM I object hierarchies (e.g: The file system, not quite though) we mostly need to know about **Libraries** and **Source PF(Physical File)** which are not the same as a **PF(Physical File)**.
 Stay with me.
 I'll explain.

 A Physical File is the IBM I native version of an SQL table, intended for storing data to be processed.
-A Source PF is a kind of table used to store the source of other objects to be compiled o created.
+A Source PF is a kind of table used to store the source or *description* of other objects to be compiled o created.

 A Source PF is a *multi-member* table.
 What does this mean?
 For a SQL table you usually define the columns with their data type, this defines a register and thus the whole table.
 A *multi-member* Source PF table can have more than one register definition (it can be the same definition multiple times).
 Each member or definition stores the source code of a program, table or any other object source.
 This is a weird concept that does not exist in any other operating system, so don't get too hung up on it if you can't grasp it right now.

 Every object **seen** by the system is allocated in a **library** (a library is similar to a folder), it is an object used to store all other kinds of objects (except another library).
 A library can have compiled programs (**PGM**, **MODULE**, **SRVPGM**, etc), tables (**FILE: PF-DTA**, **FILE: PF-SRC**, **FILE: DSPF**, etc) and other things.

+The libraries are used to locate any object independently of where they are stored.

 At this point, you should have the background necessary to tackle the IBM i.